Dongcheng, Beijing: Boundary

 At Jiaolin Alley it turns south again, following another irregular path through the neighborhoods here to just east of Minwang Hutong.
 At the river paralleling the Second Ring Road on its north, it turns east briefly to follow that, cross under the Airport Expressway along Xiangheyuan Middle Street.
 A short section detours north to take in some of the buildings on the north side of Xiangheyuan Road, after which it returns to what is now Xiangheyuan North Street.

 Turning southeast along Zuojiazhuang West Street, the boundary turns to follow the north bank of the Landmark River eastward at the Chunxiu Road intersection.
 The river bends to the east and then southeast, where a short tributary comes in 200 m west of Chunxiu.
 It follows that back to Chunxiu at its intersection with Dongzhimen Outer Street.

 Rejoining Chunxiu, the boundary stays with it for another 1 km to Beijing Workers' Stadium, where it becomes Workers' Stadium West Road, with Workers Indoor Arena on the east side.
 At Dongyingfang Hutong, it turns west again.
 Following Jishikou East Road north for a block, then turning west on Panjiapao Hutong, a brief northward turn at Dongzhong Street brings it back to the Second Ring Road via Fuhua Dasha South Street.

 From that point the boundary largely follows the ring road south, with a few diversions to take in all of the exit ramps at the Jianguomen Street interchange and some open land at the Tonghui River to its south.
-At Longtan Park in the southeast corner of the district, it curves west with the road to form the district's southern boundary with the Fengtai District.
-Just past Temple of Heaven Park, in the Yongdingmen area, it leaves the ring road to take in a roughly triangular area to the south that includes the Beijing South railway station at its eastern corner.
+At Longtan Park in the southeast corner of the district, it curves west with the road to form the district's southern boundary with Fengtai.
+Just past the Temple of Heaven Park, in the Yongdingmen area, it leaves the ring road to take in a roughly triangular area to the south that includes the Beijing South railway station at its eastern corner.

-It then follows Yongdingmen, Tianqiao and Qianmen streets due north back to the southern end of Tian'anmen Square.
+It then follows Yongdingmen, Tianqiao, and Qianmen streets due north back to the southern end of Tian'anmen Square.
 There it turns west briefly, then goes up the square's west road between the China Numismatic Museum and the Great Hall of the People.
 At the square's north end is West Chang'an Avenue.